Navigating Fairness: Practitioners' Understanding, Challenges, and Strategies in AI/ML Development: Discussion

-As per the participants, a challenge they encountered in developing a fair AI/ML revolved around \emph{obtaining the required datasets} for training the model.
-Several factors like `lack of cost', `lack of software/tools/methods', `lack of representative datasets', and `lack of control over data collection' were reported that led to this challenge as discussed in Section \ref{sec:Resource-related challenge}.
-While factors like `lack of cost', `lack of software/tools/methods', and `lack of control over data collection' could be addressable to improve the development of a fair AI/ML, the majority of the participants reported the `lack of representative datasets' in the real world as one of the factors leading to the challenge of obtaining required datasets.
+As per the participants, a challenge they encountered in developing a fair AI/ML system revolved around \emph{obtaining the required datasets} for training the model.
+Several factors like `lack of cost', `lack of tools/techniques', `lack of representative datasets', and `lack of control over data collection' were reported that led to this challenge as discussed in Section \ref{sec:Resource-related challenge}.
+While factors like `lack of cost', `lack of tools/techniques', and `lack of control over data collection' could be addressable to improve the development of a fair AI/ML system, the majority of the participants reported the `lack of representative datasets' in the real world as one of the factors leading to the challenge of obtaining required datasets.
 For example, participants [P1] and [P15] said, \begin{quote}

 \faCommenting \emph{``In the real world, normally, we don't get perfect data to train the model.} - [P1]\\ \faCommenting \emph{``So for example, in our human body projects, a lot of things are on bell curves in terms of like weight and height.
 And so it's often very difficult to get those data at the edges of the bell curve, you don't usually have a lot of very, very, like obese people."} - [P15] \end{quote}